Hiroshji/PyQt6-Notepad/README.md

 - **Customizable Text Color**: Change text color using a color picker.
 - **Predefined Window Size**: Fixed window size for a consistent user experience.

+## Information
+Within the code theres **notes** explaining what part of the code does what, incase you want to update or change the code to your own.

 ## Installation

 To run this application, you'll need Python installed along with the PyQt6 library.
 If you don't have PyQt6 installed, you can add it via pip: